franciellevargas/PRO/README.md

 <h3 align="left"> Citing </h3>

 <p align="justify"> Vargas, F.A. and Pardo, T.A.S.
-(2017).
-"Aspect clustering methods for sentiment analysis".
+(2017). <b>Aspect clustering methods for sentiment analysis</b>.
 Proceedings of the 13th International Conference on the Computational Processing of Portuguese (PROPOR 2018), pp. 365–374.
 Canela, Brazil </p>.

  <b>BIBTEX</b>